This is a Premium feature.

 4. How can I tell if my videos are indexed with a snippet?

-- Head to Google.com/video
+- Go to Google.com

-- Type in the URL of your website.
+- Type in your website URL